Joint economic and epidemiological modelling of alternative pandemic response strategies: Discussion

-Our framework shows how the most cost-effective strategy depends on the expected time $T$ until an effective vaccine or therapy becomes available.
-The cost of suppression or elimination increases linearly in $T$, while the cost of mitigation does not.
-Therefore, when $T$ is large, mitigation becomes more cost effective for a greater range of disease severity.
-A natural extension to the fixed time horizon would be to incorporate the effects of uncertainty in $T$ into the framework (see e.g. \cite{farboodi2021internal}).
+Our framework shows how the most cost-effective strategy depends on the expected time $T$ until an effective vaccine or therapy becomes available. {\hl Mitigation tends to be more cost-effective when $T$ is larger, because the cost of eliminating or suppressing the diseases increases linearly in $T$.} A natural extension to the fixed time horizon would be to incorporate the effects of uncertainty in $T$ into the framework (see e.g. \cite{farboodi2021internal}).